* U.S. inflation unchanged, retail sales fall

 By Gertrude Chavez-Dreyfuss

 Yields, which move inversely to prices, on the benchmark 10-year note, including those on the 3-year and 7-year notes fell to two-week lows.
-U.S. two-year note yields, the tenor most sensitive to rate hike expectations, tumbled to three-week lows.
+U.S. two-year note yields, most sensitive to rate hike expectations, tumbled to three-week lows.

 U.S. inflation was unchanged in June, following a 0.1 percent dip in May.
 The so-called core CPI, which strips out food and energy costs, edged up just 0.1 percent in June.
 The core CPI increased 1.7 percent year-on-year after a similar gain in May.